Tibet Money Exchange and Credit Cards Guidelines

 |Currency Name||Buying Rate||Cash Buying Rate||Selling Rate||Cash Selling Rate||Middle Rate||Pub Time|

 - ATM is not widely available.
 Most of the time, you couldn't get cash by ATM from branches of the Bank of China or China construction Bank, especially when it is the festival season.
-So you'd better prepare some RMB cash when in Beijing, Shanghai, Chengdu or Hongkong for in case.
+So, it is better to prepare some RMB cash when in Beijing, Shanghai, Chengdu or Hongkong for in case.

 - All in all, exchange enough RMB cash is helpful.
 If you work in China, you may have local China banks's cards, that will be convenient to use in Tibet.